 Our analysis facilities include:

 - Small-angle X-ray scattering (SAXS)

 - Chemistry and radiochemistry laboratories

-Our modelling tools include the following:
+Our modelling tools include:

 - COMSOL Multiphysics

 Computational safety analyses

 Computational analysis is necessary in all phases of nuclear power plant installation.
 Modelling and simulation can be used to rapidly assess operational and structural performance.
 VTT has a comprehensive set of computational analysis capabilities from neutronics and microstructures to the power plant system level.

 - Safety analyses for licensing support to plant vendors and licensees